HCL-CNP-NA/cnp-containerization/README.md

 * Maven
 * Git
 * Docker for Windows
+   - Choose Edge for installing Kubernetes along with Docker swarm
 * Eclipse or IntelliJ
    - Git Connector
    - Docker tooling for eclipse